michaelkirk/geomedea/README.md

 🚨 This project is in an experimental state, but it shows some promise.

+See the [online demo](https://michaelkirk.github.io/geomedea/examples/maplibre/filtered.html) for a quick example of what geomedea can do.

 ## Quickstart

 Since the format is still undergoing major changes, there is currently only one client.
 It's written in rust.